pcengines/apu2-documentation/docs/pfSense-install-guide.md

 where `sdx` is the correct USB drive.

-> On BIOS v4.6.4 or later and v4.0.14 or later one will have to deal with double
+> On BIOS v4.6.4 or newer and v4.0.14 or newer one will have to deal with double
 > console redirection in newer BIOSes due to multiconsole option in installer.
 > In the [Installation section](#installation) there is a description how to fix
 > it.
 If one has a write access to the stick, just edit `/boot.config` to